mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 I stop on the bridge and take in the scene.
 Roth is no longer a video on YouTube; I am here.

 I make a beeline for my bike.
-Bottles placed, bike computer on and my tires topped up.
+Bottles placed, bike computer on and the pressure in my tires topped up.

 Now I have almost two hours to wait; my start time is 0750.

 ![Start of the professional race.](/assets/jpg/IMG_1941-770x550.jpeg THE SWIM &mdash; MAIN DANAU KANAL)